ht21992/React-MusicPlayer/README.md

 <div id="intro"  text-align="justify"  markdown="1">

-a music plyaer using React, DRF and Redux ToolKit, you can play songs, add or remove songs. you can add more functionalities, animations or react components to improve it.
+a music player using React, DRF and Redux ToolKit, you can play songs, add or remove songs. you can add more functionalities, animations or react components to improve it.

 </div>